Most respondents rank the facilities as above average.

 I had 2 prior interviews with other schools.
 I read the Belmont website for basic info and during the interview greeting, I used my phone to check my interviewer profile.

-Applicants were overwhelmingly impressed by the beautiful campus, welcoming and friendly faculty and staff, and the upcoming new pharmacy building.
-They also appreciated the strong affiliations with institutions like Vanderbilt University Medical Center and the opportunities for success and growth provided by the program.
+Applicants were overwhelmingly impressed by the beautiful campus, welcoming and friendly faculty, new and modern facilities, strong curriculum, and the upcoming new pharmacy building.
+They also appreciated the positive and organized interview process, the school's affiliation with Vanderbilt University Medical Center, and the opportunities provided by the location in Nashville.

 Faculty and staff made it very clear that Belmont and Nashville can provide so many opportunities and successes.
 They truly care about how their students succeed.